 Watering

-When the top inch or two of the alocasia’s soil is dry, water it enough so that the soil feels wet to the touch.
-Depending on the time of year, temperature, and whether or not the Frydek is growing, it will use varying amounts of water.
+When the top inch or two of the Alocasia’s soil is dry, water it enough so that the soil feels wet to the touch.
+It will use varying amounts of water depending on the time of year, temperature, and whether or not the Frydek is growing.

 Soil